BenHiramTaylor/JSONToBigQuery/readme.md

 - Data: A list of the raw JSON objects you wish to parse, one object equals one row in BigQuery, this will be parsed into a flat structure in the case of nested dictionaries, and lists will be mapped by the key and id into a different table.

 FIELDS CAN BE LEFT OUT, AND THEY WILL BE NULLED ON THE BigQuery SIDE AS SEEN BELOW.

+## Notes
+- If you are going to use the kubernetes.yaml and cloudbuild.yaml files then update the YOUR-PROJECT-NAME-HERE and YOUR-CLUSTER-NAME-HERE with the project the cluster is stored in and the cluster name for the CD deployment.